Karcini/DragonBallBreakers_WinData/README.md

 Once a dblog was made and some data was saved, simply click to recalculate stats and interact with the ui.
 You can get stat information for any one raider or a combination of them.
 Submit selection when you want to see the stats.

 dblog must be made in a specific way for the program to interpret your data correctly.
 Program reads 1 line at a time.
 Any line of data not inputted with parsable information will not be included in the statistics.
-You can replace any information with the - symbol if you don't wish to include it, but information saved may vary on what you exclude.
+You can replace any information with the - symbol if you don't wish to include it (or any single character of text), but information saved may vary on what you exclude.

 Include no spaces and only use tabs
 Information kept is case sensitive
 Data intake should be written as follows
 For raiders (Cell, Frieza, Vegeta, Buu, Ginyu)
-For account level (numbers between 1~100)
+For account level (numbers between 1 - 100)
 For raider win status (died, lived)
 For raider cause of death (HP, STM, -)
 For whether the STM was called (yes, no)
-For level of raider when STM is called (numbers betwen 1~4) For level of raider when game ends (numbers between 1~4) For number of remaining survivors on STM called (numbers between 0~7) For number of remaining survivors on game end (numbers between 0~7) For shenron wishes include who wished (surv, raider, -) For if the level 4 survivor is active at the end of the game (on, off, -) For % of STM charged at the end of the game (numbers between 0~100) For % of HP raider was left at end of the game (numbers between 0~100)
+For level of raider when STM is called (numbers betwen 1 - 4) For level of raider when game ends (numbers between 1 - 4) For number of remaining survivors on STM called (numbers between 0 - 7) For number of remaining survivors on game end (numbers between 0 - 7) For shenron wishes include who wished (surv, raider, -) For if the level 4 survivor is active at the end of the game (on, off, -) For % of STM charged at the end of the game (numbers between 0 - 100) For % of HP raider was left at end of the game (numbers between 0 - 100)